phanx-wow/OPieMasque/trunk/README.txt

 OPie dropped built-in Masque support in version Lime 1.
 This plugin restores it.
 Obviously, you must have both Masque and OPie installed.
-There are no options^.
+There are no options(#).
 Just install it, and you will once again be able to use Masque to skin OPie.

 Also, you will be able to modify the numeric cooldown text using OmniCC (and if you don't have OmniCC or something like it installed, you won't see numeric cooldown text at all).

-^ There is now one option, for controlling the visiblity of OPie's color highlighting, because some Masque skins have really ugly "highlight" textures.
+(#) There is now one option, for controlling the visiblity of OPie's color highlighting, because some Masque skins have really ugly "highlight" textures.
 If you don't like how the color highlight looks, open the Addon.lua file in Notepad and edit the value of the SPECIAL_COLOR_ALPHA